-TRAFFIC NOISE AND BLOOD PRESSURE
+TRANSPORTATION NOISE AND BLOOD PRESSURE

 What do surprises, startling moments and sudden noises have in common?
-They all cause the heart to beat faster and increase the blood pressure (Glossary).
+They all cause the heart to beat faster and lead to increase of blood pressure ( glossary).
 If this happens occasionally, and just for a few seconds at a time, it is harmless.
 It is guite different, however, if the blood is constantly pulsing through the body at high pressure.
-According to the World Health Organization (WHO), high blood pressure (Glossary) is one of the main factors increasing the burden of disease in Germany.
+According to the World Health Organization (WHO), high blood pressure is one of the main factors increasing the burden of disease in Germany.
 Cardiovascular disorders caused by congested blood vessels - a result of high blood pressure - are by far the most frequent cause of death in Germany.
-Previous studies suggest that traffic noise can also increase the blood pressure in the long term.
+Previous studies suggest that transportation noise can also increase the blood pressure in the long term.
 The Blood Pressure Study within the framework of NORAH builds on these investigations.
-Among other things, the NORAH scientists want to find out to what extent aviation, road and rail traffic noise can increase blood pressure in the long term, and whether any effect can be verified on the so-called "PROCAM quick check" for identification of the 10-year heart attack risk (Glossary) for the persons concerned.
-To do this, the NORAH team carried out blood pressure measurements on more than 800 people in the Rhine-Main Region in two threeweek campaigns and, at the same time, calculated the individual noise exposure of all the study participants.
+Among other things, the NORAH scientists want to find out to what extent aircraft, road and rail transportation noise can increase blood pressure in the long term, and whether any effect can be verified on the so-called "PROCAM quick check" for identification of the 10-year heart attack risk ( glossary) for the persons concerned.
+To do this, the NORAH team carried out blood pressure measurements on more than 800 people in the Rhine-Main Region in two three-week periods and, at the same time, calculated the individual noise exposure of all the study participants.